cosinekitty/sapphire/doc/Echo.md

 #### SEND / RTRN (Send and Return)

 Every tap has its own send and return ports, which open the door to powerful per-tap processing chains—reverb, filtering, distortion, whatever you want.
-You can even send taps into one another or into external FX chains.
+You can even send taps into one another or into external FX chains, even if you leave the RTRN ports disconnected.

+If the RTRN ports are not connected to any cables, then the send/return path is "shorted out"&mdash;it is as if the L send port is connected to the L return port and the R send port is connected to the R return port.
+If the left (L) RTRN port is connected, the short is "broken" for both left and right.
+This means voltages read from the RTRN ports will be used in the signal flow instead of the signal present on the SEND output ports.

+Whether or not send/return is "shorted" or routed externally through cables, the SEND ports always have valid output voltages.
+So you can use SEND voltages for other purposes in your patch.
+It is not necessary to use the RTRN ports in order to make the SEND ports operate.

 There are two operating modes:
 * **Send/Return before delay**: processed signal continues through the delay chain to the next tap.